Kalākaua Avenue: History

 The street was already the main access to Waikīkī since the 19th century.
-The avenue was firstly called Waikiki Road, and was named after King Kalākaua, the last male monarch of the Hawaiian Kingdom in 1905.
-The streets outstanding importance was only developed after the construction of the Ala Wai canal in 1928, which initiated a draining of the Wetlands that enabled the development of the land.
+The avenue was firstly called Waikiki Road and was named after King Kalākaua, the last male monarch of the Hawaiian Kingdom in 1905.
+The streets' outstanding importance was only developed after the construction of the Ala Wai canal in 1928, which initiated a draining of the Wetlands that enabled the development of the land.
 In the late 1960s and early 1970s, the subsequent construction boom of high-rise buildings culminated in the establishment of large hotel chains.

 In 1974, Honolulu County, Hawaii issued new building regulations, which should limit height and compaction of the buildings.
-From 1994 to 2004, the city invested 100 million US-dollars into landscaping, the construction of new sidewalks, footpaths, squares, historic street lamps and benches.
+From 1994 to 2004, the city invested 100 million US-dollars into landscaping, the construction of new sidewalks, footpaths, squares, historic streetlamps and benches.

 Local public transport

 The local public transport on this street was accomplished with carriages in 1868, then replaced by streetcars that were pulled by horses in 1888 and then electric streetcars in 1903.
 The rail service was discontinued in 1941 and replaced by busses.
 Nowadays, TheBus by Honolulu Rapid Transit Systems drives through Kalākaua Avenue with 21 stops.